 The Danish Girl (2015)

 Follow Greta (Alicia Vikander) and Einar (Eddie Redmayne) as they navigate his gender identity, revealing the transcendent power of love.
-This film completely contests the accepted notion of a "successful" marriage as they ultimately find other partners, all the while loving one another unconditionally.
-So it's not exactly sad in the way the other movies are in this list—it's more bittersweet and ultimately inspiring.
+This film contests the accepted notion of a successful marriage as they ultimately find other partners, all the while loving one another unconditionally.
+It's not exactly sad in the way the other movies are in this list—it's more bittersweet and ultimately inspiring.
 In fact, the only thing more inspiring than this film is the true relationship it was based on between Lili Elbe and Gerda Gottlieb.

 The Tearjerker: "I've only liked a handful of people in my life, and you've been two of them."